AyRickk/homelab/README.md

 - 💡 **Have a suggestion?** [Start a discussion](../../discussions)
 - ❓ **Need help?** Check the [Getting Started guide](./GETTING-STARTED.md) or open an issue

-## 🌟 Inspiration

-This boilerplate was inspired by:
-- [christianlempa/boilerplates](https://github.com/christianlempa/boilerplates) - Template structure and approach
-- The homelab community's need for reproducible infrastructure
-- Infrastructure as Code best practices

-## 📄 License

-This is a personal homelab boilerplate.
-Feel free to fork, customize, and use for your own infrastructure!

-**MIT License** - See LICENSE file for details

 ---